Find Affordable College Courses

 Check out the allied health master's degree programs at these schools if you want to attend one of the most popular in Alabama.

-Our 2023 rankings named University of Alabama at Birmingham the most popular school in Alabama for allied health professions students working on their master’s degree.
+Our analysis found University of Alabama at Birmingham to be the most popular school for allied health professions students who want to pursue a master’s degree in Alabama.
 UAB is a very large public school located in the city of Birmingham.

 Women make up 72% of the allied health majors at the school.